scheidan/CAIRS-Tutorial/README.md

 by two arguments of type `Coor`.
 Note, it is not checked if the provided function is a valid covariance function!

 However, helpers to construct valid functions are provided.
-The functions `mean_constant()` and `cov_exponential()` create a simple constant mean, and a separable gamma-exponential covariance function.
+For example, the functions `mean_constant()` and `cov_exponential()` create a simple constant mean, and a separable gamma-exponential covariance function.
 Only the parameters must be provided: